Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Results

 \subsection{Quantitative Results}

-\paragraph{Classifier Performance} The employed classifier achieves a sensitivity of .813 95\% CI [.737,.856] and a specificity of .805 [.729,866] with an area under the curve (AUC) of .800 [.741, .847], giving a reasonable baseline for decision explanation.
-More detailed performance results can be found in Tab. \ref{Tab:Classifier_Results}.
+\paragraph{Classifier Performance} The employed {LIDC-IDRI classifier} achieved a sensitivity of {.813 95\% CI [.737,.884] and a specificity of .805 [.729,866] with an area under the curve (AUC) of .809 [.757, .860].} {The respective values for the BreastMNIST dataset were .921 {[}.869,.966{]}/.477 {[}.326,.629{]}/.822 {[}.740,.895{]} for sensitivity, specificity and AUC.
+There was a clear difference between the sensitivity and the specificity of the BreastMNIST classifier.
+Similarly we needed to train multiple classifiers to receive explanations from the DeepTaylor approach.
+Both of this can likely be attributed to the dataset's strong label imbalance (cf. Sec.~\ref{Datasets_BreastMNIST}).
+The CIFAR-10 classifier had an overall class accuracy of .960 {[}.959,.963{]} over all 10 classes.
+The accuracies for the cats-vs.-dogs and trucks-vs.-cars classifiers were .937 {[}.926,.947{]} and .980 {[}.974,.985{]}, with AUCs of .987 {[}.984,.991{]} and .997 {[}.995,.999{]}.
+Notably, all of the aforementioned classifiers should constitute} a reasonable baseline for decision explanation.
+More detailed performance results can be found in Tab.~\ref{Tab:Classifier_ResultsLIDCMNIST} and \ref{Tab:Classifier_ResultsCIFAR}.

-\paragraph{Domain transfer} The classifier's average malignancy estimates on the test data were .470, 95\,\% CI [.418,.522] before modification, .289 [.250,.330] after negative transfer, and .820 [.788, .848] after positive transfer, i.\,e.~$x$, $G^-(x)$ and $G^+(x)$.
-The pairwise differences between the transferred and the original domains were each highly significant with $p\ll 10^{-5}$ (two-tailed $t$-test, $t(233)=17.9$ for $x/G^+(x)$, $14.5$ for $x/G^-(x)$), implying a substantial modification of the classifier's class output probabilities using the proposed CycleGAN architecture.
+\paragraph{Domain transfer} { \paragraph{LIDC-IDRI}~} The classifier's average malignancy estimates{, i.\,e.~the arithmetic means of the classifier outputs for the \emph{malignant} class,} on the test data were .470, 95\,\% CI [.418,.522] before modification, .289 [.250,.330] after negative transfer, and .820 [.788, .848] after positive transfer, i.\,e.~$x$, $G^-(x)$ and $G^+(x)$.
+The pairwise differences between the transferred and the original domains were each highly significant with $p\ll 10^{-5}$ (two-tailed $t$-test, $t(233)=17.9$ for $x/G^+(x)$, $14.5$ for $x/G^-(x)$), implying a substantial modification of the classifier's class output probabilities using the proposed CycleGAN architecture. {

+\paragraph{BreastMNIST} Similar values could be observed for the BreastMNIST dataset with an average malignancy rating of .656, 95\,\% CI [.604,.707] before, .337 [.294,.383] after negative and .871 [.835,.904] after positive transfer.
+All differences were highly significant with $p\ll 10^{-5}$ ($t(154)=10.2/13.4$).

+\paragraph{CIFAR-10} The values for the CIFAR-10 cats-vs.-dogs and trucks-vs.-cars transfers were .504 [.482,.525]/.491 [.469,.513] before transfer, .152 [.138,.165]/.179 [.165,.194] after negative, and .920 [.911/.930]/.863 [.850,.876] after positive transfer.
+Again, all differences were highly significant ($t(998)\ge 33.3$).

+Notably, for each dataset and architecture the generators $G^-(x)$ and $G^+(x)$ were able to generate images which are recognized significantly more likely as the respective class than the original image. }